ocaml/v2.ocaml.org/site/learn/tutorials/guidelines.md

  forbidden.

-* Misuse of iterators and higher-order functions (i.e. overuse or under-use them).
+* Misuse of iterators and higher-order functions (i.e. over- or under-use).
 For example it's better to use `List.map` or `List.iter` than to write their equivalents in-line using specific recursive functions of your own.
 Even worse, you don't use `List.map` or `List.iter` but write their equivalents in terms of